Koala633/hostbase/README.md

 Download the french fake pages and place all them into `/etc`

-WARNING: There is no england phishing page at the moment, to use the fake page of your country you will need to edit the filter in check.rb line 54.Actually you can enter on the phishing page field one of the following pages: livebox or bbox or free or sfr.
+WARNING: There is no phishing page in English for the moment.
+To use a fake page for your country you will need to edit the filter in check.rb line 54.
+Actually you can enter on the phishing page field one of the following pages: livebox or bbox or free or sfr.

-REMEMBER you will have to adapt the file check.rb line 54 if you want to put your own phishing page.
+REMEMBER you will have to adapt the file check.rb line 54 if you want to use your own phishing page.